- Fees: ₹ 7,000

 Agricultural science, as the name suggests, revolves around the learning about the methods and the techniques that are involved in the farming and the cultivation of the crops of various kinds.

-The eligibility criteria defined for the admission to the agricultural science courses is different as for the different colleges and different degree levels.
+The eligibility criteria defined for admission to the agricultural science courses are different for the different colleges and different degree levels.